 BestFabricStore.com – A close second in my client recommendations, I’ve been shopping with these friendly people since way back when they were Warehouse Fabrics.
 I’ve never been to their store but if and when I’m in Alabama, it’s on my list.
 I love their service and prices, and they have a trade program and awesome bulk discounts.
 They also have my forever favorite Bosporus toile.

-I asked my talented friend Melissa, who makes the most beautiful things for Disney fans and runners at Past the Second Star, to share her recommendation for clothing fabric since I don’t sew many clothes.
+I asked my talented friend Melissa, who makes the most beautiful things for Disney runners at Past the Second Star, to share her recommendation for clothing fabric since I don’t sew many clothes.
 She says Mood Designer Fabrics out of NYC is her go-to.
 A quick search proves her right, the selection is amazing and they have several blogs on specific sewing styles.
 I can’t wait to dig into the home decor blog and check out their online sewing school, as well.

 As a special needs mama, I love Wallypop and wish I’d found them back when I was babywearing and cloth diapering.
 I asked Sarah where she sources fabric, she also uses fabric.com as well as Cotton Candy Fabrics out of Brookfield, CT.
 She recommends Modes4U for Japanese fabrics and Etsy for hard to find and/or out of production fabric.